The Gang Goes to Ireland: Plot

-Dee (Kaitlin Olson) wakes up in a bar with the Gang, who reveal that they took her money and divided it into equal parts in order to buy tickets to Dublin and they also drugged her so she could sleep during the flight.
+Dee (Kaitlin Olson) wakes up in a bar with the Gang, who reveal that they split her first-class airline ticket and swapped it for five "coach" tickets to Dublin and drugged her so she would sleep during the flight.
 A shocked Dee refuses to accept it until she walks outside to discover that she is really on Dame Street in Ireland.
 She is then hit by a car.

-The Gang drops Dee at the set of her production but she finds that she received a hematoma due to the car injury.
-Frank (Danny DeVito) then takes Dee and Dennis (Glenn Howerton) to an office which claims to be the headquarters for his company, Frank's Fluids LLC, which is actually a tax shelter.
-Frank reveals that the company served as the beverage supplier of Jeffrey Epstein, with Frank even visiting Epstein's Island although he claims he only went for snorkeling.
-He asks for their help with destroying implicating documents, which they forcefully accept as Frank put their names on it.
+The Gang drops Dee at the set of the TV production but she finds that she received a hematoma due to the car injury.
+Frank (Danny DeVito) then takes Dee and Dennis (Glenn Howerton) to the headquarters for his company, Frank's Fluids LLC, which is actually a dingy office for one of his shell corporations.
+Frank reveals that the company served as the beverage supplier of Jeffrey Epstein, with Frank even visiting Epstein's island, Little Saint James, although he claims he only went for the snorkeling.
+He asks for their help with destroying implicating documents, which they forcefully accept as Frank had put their names on the business.
+As Dennis refused to get vaccinated and is constantly coughing, the Gang deduces he has been infected with COVID.

 Charlie (Charlie Day) and Mac (Rob McElhenney) start debating on their Irish heritage, with both questioning who is more Irish.
 Charlie reveals that he can read Irish-Gaelic text, having learned through a pen pal named Shelley Kelly.
-Mac then calls his mom, who reveals that he is not Irish (his father's actual name is Luther Vandross) but Dutch through his paternal sides.
+Mac calls his mother but she reveals that he is not Irish, his father's actual name is Luther Vandross, that he is Dutch, that she is dutch and that Mac is Dutch.
 Meanwhile, Dennis tries to flirt with a redhead, but is disappointed when he believes the woman is using a wig as it doesn't smell like hair and leaves after she tries to take his temperature.
+Dennis is now refusing to drive on the correct side of the road, claiming that driving on the right is safer because they all swerve out of his way.

-Dee eventually gets recast in the role, which is revealed to be now played by The Waitress (Mary Elizabeth Ellis).
+Dee eventually gets back to the studio to find the role has been recast as she is now two hours late.
+It is revealed the role will now be played by The Waitress (Mary Elizabeth Ellis).
 Dee begs the assistant for another role, and he gives her the role of an abused housewife.
-As she leaves, she is hit by a car driven by Dennis, who was arguing with the Gang.
-As Dennis refused to get vaccinated and is constantly coughing, the Gang deduces he has been infected with COVID.
+As she leaves, she is hit by the car driven by Dennis, who was arguing with the Gang.
 The Gang then decides to put Dee in the trunk of the car and leave the set.